[Article updated 31/08/15]

 Jung was a solitary and introverted child who imagined that he had two personalities, that of a typical schoolboy of his time (Personality No. 1), and that of a dignified, authoritative, and influential man from the past (Personality No. 2).
 He once carved a tiny mannequin into the end of a wooden ruler, which he kept together with a painted stone in a pencil case in his attic.
 He periodically returned to the mannequin, bringing to it scrolls inscribed in a secret language of his invention.
 Perhaps unsurprisingly, he was not popular at school.
 At the age of 12, he received a blow to the head and for a moment was unconscious.
-He lay on the ground for much longer than necessary and thought, ‘Now you won’t have to go to school anymore’.
-For the next six months, he avoided school by fainting each time he was made to go, an experience which gave him an early insight into hysteria.
+He lay on the ground for much longer than necessary and thought, ‘Now you won’t have to go to school anymore.’
+For the next six months, he avoided school by fainting each time his parents tried to make him go—an episode which gave him an early insight into hysteria.